7flash/ens-bid-truffle-box/README.md

 * __Why is there both a truffle.js file and a truffle-config.js file?__

-    Truffle requires the truffle.js file be named truffle-config on Windows machines.
+    Truffle requires the truffle.js file be named truffle-config for CMD on Windows machines.
 Feel free to delete the file that doesn't correspond to your platform.

 * __Where is my production build?__

     The production build will be in the build folder.

-* __Where can I find more documentation?__

-    All truffle boxes are a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
-Either one would be a great place to start!